emjohn612/movie-project/README.md

 # movie-project

 A list of various movies and their descriptions.
 On mouse click, a modal of the movie's trailer opens.
+On mouse hover, displays the movie's description.
+On mouse click, opens a modal of the movie's trailer from youtube.

 ### What is needed

-python installed on computer
+python v2. or higher installed on computer any web-browser
-any web-browser

 ### Installing

-download contents of the movie-project repository
+download/clone contents of the movie-project repository from github

 ## Running

+  Opening from html file

-1. Open the file fresh_tomatoes.html in your web-browser
+    - Open the file fresh_tomatoes.html in your web-browser

-2. On mouse hover, displays the movie's description
-3. On mouse click, opens a modal of the movie's trailer from youtube
+  Opening using terminal

+    - run using...  python entertainment_center.py

+  Opening using IDLE

+    - Open the entertainment_center.py file in a new window
+    - Run module

 ## Built With